rmkit-dev/rmkit/src/iago/README.md

 ## launching

-use `genie` to launch iago. it's preferable to launch it with a swipe and not tap (as there are some weird bugs when using taps)
+use `genie` or ddvk's `touchinjector` to launch iago. it's preferable to launch it with a swipe and not tap (as there are some weird bugs when using taps with genie)

 ## usage